-- AASW Advocacy
+- AASW Advocacy and latest updates

-- Teachers Health Fund
+- Successful Advocacy: Teachers Health Fund

 AMHSWs are regulated private practitioners who hold Medicare Provider Numbers and are eligible for rebates from Medicare for clinical mental health services, such as the Australian Government’s Better Access to Mental Health Care program.
 AMHSWs are accredited members of the AASW and represent one of the highest standards in professional recognition.
 They are subject to the same accreditation requirements as both their registered and self-regulated allied health counterparts, such as psychologists, physiotherapists, dietitians and speech pathologists, in adhering to professional and ethical standards, maintaining Continuing Professional Development and engaging in professional supervision.

 In order to achieve AMHSW accreditation, social workers must be able to demonstrate: appropriate use of evidence-based interventions; integrating concepts of recovery into practice; utilising a psychosocial assessment and formulation addressing physical, psychological and social aspects of the person and their situation; and basing interventions on the best evidence available.

 The AASW asserts that the current situation places AMHSWs at a competitive disadvantage and many consumers at a disadvantage both financially and in terms of receiving assistance for mental health issues.

 Without a change in the current situation, consumer choice in accessing health care is significantly limited.

 The AASW is engaged in continuous advocacy action with private health providers calling for immediate change.
 As we are engaging with individual providers separately, there has been varied progress.

 We have also raised this issue in the appropriate federal forums, for example see the AASW's Report to the Australian Senate on Private Health Insurance.

 We will continue to update members as any new information becomes available.